rigdev/rig/docs/docs/api/config/v1alpha1.md

-OperatorConfig is the Schema for the configs API
+OperatorConfig is the Schema for the operator config API